686FE06E67/686FE06E67/README.md

 - 👀 I’m interested in "Ctrl+C" && "Ctrl+v"
 - 🌱 I’m currently learning "Ctrl+X"
 - 💞️ I’m looking to collaborate on "Alt+F4"
-- 📫 How to reach me git me
+- 📫 How to reach me: git me

 <!---
 TransistorPNP/TransistorPNP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.